Frequently Asked Questions

 During SHRP2’s research phase, each research project was assigned a letter/number code to help keep track of the more than 100 research efforts.
 The research codes begin with a letter designation that corresponds to SHRP2 focus areas from which the project originated: Renewal (R), Reliability (L), Capacity (C), or Safety (S).
 The codes are included here as a reference for people who were involved in the research phase of the product, and can be easily used as a reference if an applicant would like to use the TRB or AASHTO websites to view the research reports and/or results.

-The Transportation Research Board maintains an active SHRP2 website with comprehensive information about the research phase of the program.
+The Transportation Research Board maintains historical SHRP2 website with comprehensive information about the research phase of the program.
 Visit the Publications page on the SHRP2 Research Website to view final SHRP2 project reports.

 SHRP2 Solutions will save agencies money in a myriad of ways over the coming years as the Solutions are demonstrated and fine-tuned and lessons-learned are shared.
 During the planning phase, SHRP2 Solutions will help speed project delivery by ensuring that potential risks and conflicts are identified and resolved early.
 SHRP2 Solutions will also offer expedited construction and testing procedures so that closures are kept to a minimum and traffic maintenance costs are reduced.
 Many SHRP2 Solutions will provide for longer service life and lower maintenance than current materials and techniques, while others provide large-scale organizational and management guidance to better equip agencies to manage facilities and respond to future needs.
 These institutional changes can save organizations time, enabling employees to work more efficiently, and effectively accomplish a larger number of projects in less time.